 - pinch salt

-- 8 oz.
-(2 sticks) unsalted butter, room temperature (about 70 degrees
+- 8 oz. unsalted butter (2 sticks) room temperature

-- Now it's time to add the butter, one tablespoon at a time, while keeping the mixer on medium speed and beating after each addition until it is absorbed into the yolks.
+Now it's time to add the butter, one tablespoon at a time, while keeping the mixer on medium speed and beating after each addition until it is absorbed into the yolks.
 Adding the butter and mixing to a beautifully creamy frosting will take several minutes.
 Don't panic if it looks curdled as you add the butter, just keep mixing and it will be fine in time.

 Amy’s Kitchen Coach Tips